metamuffin/marchat/README.md

 ## Server-bound Packets

-### login

-- status: number
-    1. OK
-    2. User not existing
-    3. Password incorrect
-    4. Timestamp wrong
-    5. Connection throttled (reconnected too fast ( < 20s ))
-- channel: string - *name of the channel the user starts in*

 ### ok

 The last action send was successful!
 This will be sent if the action doesnt respond with a packet by default.

+- packet: string - *The name of the packet that was successfully processed by the server*

 ### channel_list